cilium/cilium/Documentation/network/kubernetes/kubeproxy-free.rst

 the XDP (eXpress Data Path) layer where eBPF is operating directly in the networking driver instead of a higher layer.

-The mode setting ``loadBalancer.acceleration`` allows to enable this acceleration through the option ``native``.
+Setting ``loadBalancer.acceleration`` to option ``native`` enables this acceleration.
 The option ``disabled`` is the default and disables the acceleration.
 The majority of drivers supporting 10G or higher rates also support ``native`` XDP on a recent kernel.
 For cloud based deployments most of these drivers have SR-IOV variants that support native XDP as well.
 For on-prem deployments the Cilium XDP acceleration can be used in combination with LoadBalancer service implementations for Kubernetes such as `MetalLB <https://metallb.universe.tf/>`_.
 The acceleration can be enabled only on a single device which is used for direct routing.

 For high-scale environments, also consider tweaking the default map sizes to a larger number of entries e.g. through setting a higher ``config.bpfMapDynamicSizeRatio``.